Veeam Backup & Replication provides two types of integration for Cisco HyperFlex:

 - VMs reside on the supported Cisco HyperFlex system.
 For more information, see System Requirements.

-- Veeam Backup & Replication 9.5 Update 2 or newer is installed on the backup server.
+- Veeam Backup & Replication 9.5 Update 2 or later is installed on the backup server.

 - License for Veeam Backup & Replication Enterprise Plus Edition is installed on the backup server.